 Besides finding appropriate medication, here are how diet and exercise can be part of an overall treatment plan for AS.

-Although there may be some diet plans that are promoted as being good for ankylosing spondylitis, few of these claims have been substantiated in clinical studies.
-Some people with AS and other chronic inflammatory conditions have found that certain foods trigger changes in symptoms.
-You might want to try keeping a food diary over a few weeks to see if there are differences in symptoms—better or worse—and to detect possible food sensitivities.
+Some people with AS and other chronic inflammatory conditions found that certain foods trigger changes in symptoms.
+Keep a food diary to see if there are differences in symptoms—better or worse—and to detect possible food sensitivities.
 Enjoying anti-inflammatory foods—like fruits, vegetables, fish, and healthy fats—may reduce inflammation and help your body fight AS.

 Before starting a new exercise plan, discuss with your rheumatologist if it’s right for you.